 Ms. Lovell represents beneficiaries with respect to their interests in trusts and estates.
 Likewise, she frequently represents executors with regard to probate and estate administration and assists trustees and other fiduciaries in performing their fiduciary duties.
 Utilizing her knowledge and understanding of the Tennessee Uniform Trust Code, she has fixed many “broken trusts” by obtaining court-approved trust modifications and terminations as well as non-judicial settlement agreements.
 She has also used Tennessee’s decanting statute to decant a number of Tennessee trusts and has assisted with the transition of many trusts from other states to Tennessee.

-Ms. Lovell is one of a very few attorneys in Tennessee who has formed a Tennessee private trust company, having recently formed the ninth Tennessee private trust company.
+Ms. Lovell is one of a very few attorneys in Tennessee who has formed a Tennessee private trust company.
 In addition she advises families relative to the structure, operation, and best practices for private family offices and private family trust companies.

 Ms. Lovell received her J.D. degree from Vanderbilt University in 1988.
 She received a bachelor’s degree with highest honors from the University of Tennessee at Knoxville in 1985, where she was a member of Phi Beta Kappa.
-She has been listed in Woodward/White’s Best Lawyers in America in the area of Trusts & Estates since 2012.
+She has been listed in Woodward/White’s Best Lawyers in America in the area of Trusts & Estates since 2012 and Mid-South Super Lawyers in the area of Estate Planning and Probate since 2016.

 - Member of the Section of Real Property, Trust and Estate Law of the American Bar Association